hedgar2017/semaphore-rust-hyper/README.md

 This sequence describes a setup on a newly installed Linux system.
 If some of the tools have already been installed, you may just skip those steps.

 1. Install Rust with `curl https://sh.rustup.rs -sSf | sh`
-2. Clone the project with `git clone ...`
+2. Clone the project with `git clone ${REPOSITORY}`
 3. Run the project with `cargo run --verbose --release -- --port 8080`

-The release build of the Hyper HTTP server is now running in your terminal on port 8080
+The release build of the Hyper HTTP server is now running in your terminal on port 8080.

 ## CI on Semaphore